gmx-io/gmx-synthetics/README.md

 - If an execution transaction requires a large amount of gas that may be close to the maximum block gas limit, it may be possible to stuff blocks to prevent the transaction from being included in blocks

-- In certain blockchains it is possible for the keeper to have control over the tx.gasprice used to execute a transaction
+- In certain blockchains it is possible for the keeper to have control over the tx.gasprice used to execute a transaction which would affect the execution fee paid to the keeper

 # Feature Development